-Unfortunately you may lose your hair in the area being treated.
+Unfortunately you will lose your hair in the area being treated.
 This normally happens two to three weeks after starting radiotherapy.
 Hair loss can be permanent or patchy and can take four to five months to re-grow.
 Some people prefer to wear a hat or a scarf but many people decide to use a wig.
 There is a wig bank available at both Lincoln and Grantham hospices.
 This is a free service and includes styling by a hairdresser.

 For further details contact:

-•Lincoln: (01522) 518219

-•Grantham: (01476) 513545
+- Lincoln: 01522 518219 - Grantham: 01476 513545